“When you love someone, you have to do it.”

 Such effective movements rarely come together neatly around the time of their political manifestations and then dissolve.
 They are a combination of historical efforts, the bravery of individuals, and the work done by grassroots volunteers who take on the state at several junctures, each time nudging politicians closer to equality.

 What is often lost in the triumphalism of such moments is that they were by no means inevitable.
-Progress evangelists such as the psychologist believe that because things generally being better than they used to be on any given day is attributable to the superiority of values.
+Progress evangelists such as the psychologist Steven Pinker believe that because things generally being better than they used to be on any given day is attributable to the superiority of Enlightenment values.
 Political change rarely comes about without help, and sometimes force, on the part of movements made up of the disenfranchised and their allies.

 Effective movements rarely come together neatly around the time of their political manifestations and then dissolve.

+One of the first events to kick off the debate on the legalisation of same-sex marriage in Ireland took place in 2004, when two women sought to have their Canadian marriage recognised in the country to enable them to file a joint tax return.
 American-born Katherine Zappone and Irish-born Ann Louise Gilligan took their case all the way to the Irish supreme court, which ultimately rejected their request as the court’s interpretation of the Irish constitution meant that they could not marry, no matter what their marriage status was outside the country.

 Zappone and Gilligan helped provide momentum to a movement that had been gaining traction, but which was still primarily staffed by grassroots volunteers.